saisai/golang-book/quickstart.rst

 If a package is imported, it should be used somewhere in the code, otherwise the compiler will not compile your program and it will raise error.
+As you can see above, the import declaration starts with a word `import` followed by the name of the package in double quotes.
 If multiple packages need be imported, you can group the imports into a parenthesized, "factored" import statement like this.

 .. code-block:: go